michaelvl/osm-analytic-tracker/kubernetes/README.md

 ![Image](architecture.png?raw=true)

-The osmtracker cocomponents all use the [michaelvl/osmtracker](https://hub.docker.com/r/michaelvl/osmtracker/) Docker image.
+The osmtracker components all use the [michaelvl/osmtracker](https://hub.docker.com/r/michaelvl/osmtracker/) Docker image.
 Note that this image is using a non-root user with UID and GID of 1042 and the helm charts enforce a non-root user together with a read-only